 1969 — The New York Knicks beat the Cincinnati Royals 106-105 at Cleveland to set an NBA record with 18 consecutive victories.

-1981 — Alabama’s Paul “Bear” Bryant becomes the winningest coach in college football history when the Tide beats Auburn 28-17 in the Iron Bowl.
-It’s Bryant’s 315th career victory, surpassing Amos Alonzo Stagg’s total.
+1981 — Alabama’s Paul “Bear” Bryant becomes the winningest coach in college football history when the Rolling Tide beats Auburn 28-17 in the Iron Bowl.
+It’s Bryant’s 315th career victory, surpassing Amos Alonzo Stagg for most wins.

-1986 — The Celtics defeat San Antonio 111-96 at Boston Garden to set an NBA record with their 38th consecutive homecourt victory.
+1986 — The Celtics beat San Antonio 111-96 at Boston Garden to set an NBA record with their 38th consecutive homecourt victory.

 1992 — Bobby Bowden becomes the first major college coach to win 10 games in six straight seasons as Florida State beats Florida 45-24 to finish the regular season at 10-1.